stevanStevic/esp32-gui-flasher/README.md

 In either case, attach the printed label to your device.
 You now have a physically labeled ESP32 device corresponding to the firmware you just flashed.

 This workflow is especially useful when flashing many devices in sequence: you can flash, get info, register, print, and move to the next device, knowing each one is labeled and recorded.

+## <a name="automated-testing-and-log-file-management"></a>Automated Testing and Log File Management</a>

+### Automated Device Testing
+- **Testing Trigger:** After a successful device flash, the application can automatically start a device test, based on the configuration in `config/config.json` (see the `testing_settings` section).
+- **Manual Testing:** A button labeled **"Test Device"** has been added to the Actions section.
+This allows users to manually trigger a test at any time, regardless of the automatic test logic.

+### Log File Handling During Testing
+- **Flashing:**
+User flashes device; a `flashing_<timestamp>.log` file is created.
+- **Testing Log Files:** When a test is started (either automatically after flashing or manually), a new log file is created in the device’s directory.
+The file is named `testing_<timestamp>.log` (e.g., `testing_20250518_191850.log`).
+- **Log File Location:** The log file is saved in the directory corresponding to the device name or MAC address (e.g., `TEST_NAME/` or `unknown/`).
+- **Log File Lifecycle:**
+  - The log file is opened and set as the active log destination at the start of testing.
+  - All log output during the test is written to this file.
+  - When the test ends, the log file is closed and logging returns to its default state.

 ## <a name="configuration-and-options"></a>Configuration and Options